soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure.md

 ## Overview

-The SoilWise Repository (SWC) runs on a Kubernetes cluster hosted on Hetzner Cloud.
+The SoilWise Catalogue (SWC) runs on a Kubernetes cluster hosted on Hetzner Cloud.
 All SWC components are deployed as containers, with infrastructure managed as code using OpenTofu.
 Two environments are maintained: **test** and **production**, both deployed from the same repository with environment-specific variable files.

 ## Environments